Incorta Software Engineer Salary in Greater Cairo | EGP 606K-EGP 1.48M+ | Levels.fyi

 The median Software Engineer compensation in Greater Cairo package at Incorta totals EGP 1.48M per year.
-View the base salary, stock, and bonus breakdowns for Incorta's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Incorta's total compensation packages.
 Last updated: 9/30/2025

 Company